Sparse-Input Neural Network using Group Concave Regularization: Real Data Example

-We aim to visualize the selection of variables by considering the classification problem on the MNIST dataset.
+We aim to visualize variable selection in a high-dimensional binary classification setting using the MNIST dataset.
 The MNIST dataset is a well-known benchmark dataset in computer vision, consisting of grayscale images of handwritten digits from 0 to 9.
-In this study, we focus on the binary classification problem of distinguishing between 7s and 8s in the MNIST dataset.
+In this study, we focus on distinguishing digits 7 and 8, which share structural similarities that make the classification task nontrivial.
+While other digit pairs may also exhibit visual similarity, this choice provides a meaningful evaluation of feature selection methods in identifying relevant pixels for classification.
 We evaluate our proposed methods GMCPNet and GSCADNet, along with existing methods GLASSONet, STG, NN, and RF, based on their feature selection and classification accuracy.

-The MNIST dataset consists of grayscale images with 28x28 pixels, which gives 784 variables.
-We randomly select 250 pictures of 7s and 8s from the MNIST dataset, respectively, to form a high-dimensional training dataset with $d=784$ and $n=500$.
-Note that the class labels depend only on the pixels of the central area of the images, and thus a good method for feature selection should identify the relevant pixels and classify the images of 7s and 8s.
-We also corrupt the images with i.i.d. random noise from a standard normal distribution so that the input features are not sparse.
+The MNIST dataset consists of grayscale images with 28×28 pixels, resulting in 784 variables.
+To create a high-dimensional, low-sample setting, we construct a training dataset by selecting 250 images of 7s and 8s each, yielding $d = 784$ features and $n = 500$ samples.
+Importantly, the class labels depend primarily on the central pixels, meaning an effective feature selection method should correctly identify and focus on these relevant regions.
+To ensure the feature space is not inherently sparse, we introduce i.i.d. standard Gaussian noise to the images.
 The trained models are evaluated on the testing dataset with 2002 images.
 We repeated the process of random sampling and model fitting 100 times, and the feature (pixel) selection and classification results are shown in Figure \ref{fig:mnist_comb}.
-We observe that GLASSONet, GMCPNet, GSCADNet all achieve median accuracies greater than $91\%$ and outperform the other methods.
+We observe that GLASSONet, GMCPNet, GSCADNet all achieve median accuracies greater than $91\%$, outperforming the other methods.
 While the heatmaps of feature selection show that GLASSONet, GMCPNet, GSCADNet consistently select relevant pixels in high frequencies, GLASSONet tends to over select variables and GMCPNet and GSCADNet choose irrelevant pixels in much lower frequencies (indicated by dark red colors).